tleyden/tleyden.github.io/source/_posts/2020-06-27-installing-ghost-on-aws-lightsail-with-sqlite.markdown

 * **Do you wish to setup Systemd?:** Yes
 * **Do you want to start Ghost?:** Yes

-I decided to setup SSL in a separate step rather than initially, but the more secure approach would be to use **https** instead, eg https://blog1.domainA.com for the blog URL, which will trigger SSL setup initially.
+I decided to setup SSL in a separate step rather than initially, but the more secure approach would be to use **https** instead, eg https://blog1.domainA.com for the blog URL and answer Yes to the setup SSL question, which will trigger SSL setup initially.

+If you do setup SSL, you will need to open port 443 in the Lightsail console, otherwise it won't work.
+See the "Setup SSL" section below for instructions.

 ### Create Ghost admin user